 Please note you will be required to answer specific additional/supplementary questions as part of the online applications process for this programme.
-Applicants will be asked to to submit a supplementary statement (c 750 words) indicating their potential research interests in the field, and how they envisage the use of digital tools might contribute to their research interests as part of these questions.
+Applicants will be asked to to submit a supplementary statement (c 750 words) indicating their potential research interests in the field, and how they envisage the use of digital tools might contribute to their research interests

 Modules in the course require you take a ‘hands on’ approach, using the current generation of ICT tools.
 They also include assessments, testing your knowledge of both theory and practice of inquiry in the digital age.
 It is expected that you will create a digital research project in the course of your research.
 Assessment also includes individual and group work using a range of presentation styles including: oral, online, shared, text, video and audio.

 Dr. Orla Murphy